EOTSIO/EOTS/EXCHANGE_README.md

 ### Validating Balance

-Now that we have received 3 deposits we should see that the exchange has a balance of 3.0000 eot.
+Now that we have received 3 deposits we should see that the exchange has a balance of 3.0000 EOTS.

 ```
-./cleot get currency balance eotio.token exchange eot
+./cleot get currency balance eotio.token exchange EOTS
-3.0000 eot
+3.0000 EOTS
 ```

 # Processing Withdraws

-(note, while generating this tutorial scott deposited another 1.0000 eot (seq 3) for total exchange balance of 4.0000 eot.)
+(note, while generating this tutorial scott deposited another 1.0000 EOTS (seq 3) for total exchange balance of 4.0000 EOTS.)

 When a user requests a withdraw from your exchange they will need to provide you with their eotio account name and the amount to be withdrawn.
 You can then run the cleot command which will interact with the "unlocked" wallet running on `nodeot` which should only enable localhost connections.
 More advanced usage would have a separate key-server (`keot`), but that will be covered later.

-Lets assume scott wants to withdraw `1.0000 eot`:
+Lets assume scott wants to withdraw `1.0000 EOTS`:
 ```
-./cleot transfer exchange scott  "1.0000 eot"
+./cleot transfer exchange scott  "1.0000 EOTS"
 executed transaction: 93e785202e7502bb1383ad10e786cc20f7dd738d3fd3da38712b3fb38fb9af26  256 bytes  8k cycles
-#   eotio.token <= eotio.token::transfer        {"from":"exchange","to":"scott","quantity":"1.0000 eot","memo":""}
+#   eotio.token <= eotio.token::transfer        {"from":"exchange","to":"scott","quantity":"1.0000 EOTS","memo":""}
 >> transfer
-#      exchange <= eotio.token::transfer        {"from":"exchange","to":"scott","quantity":"1.0000 eot","memo":""}
+#      exchange <= eotio.token::transfer        {"from":"exchange","to":"scott","quantity":"1.0000 EOTS","memo":""}
-#         scott <= eotio.token::transfer        {"from":"exchange","to":"scott","quantity":"1.0000 eot","memo":""}
+#         scott <= eotio.token::transfer        {"from":"exchange","to":"scott","quantity":"1.0000 EOTS","memo":""}
 warning: transaction executed locally, but may not be confirmed by the network yet
 ```